 As is known, due to global warming, we are witnessing increasingly adverse and difficult weather conditions.
 The rise in average temperatures is in fact causing an increase in the frequency of hot and dry vintages alternating with rainy and cool years.

-How do you manage alcoholic fermentation in years with high temperatures and high water scarcity?
+How do you avoid stuck fermentation in years with high temperatures and high water scarcity?